 Students are responsible for the amount owed.
 If a student obtains a student loan, he/she is responsible for repaying the loan amount, plus interest, less the amount of any refund.
-The institution shall also provide a pro rata refund of nonfederal student financial aid program monies paid for institutional charges to students who have completed 60 percent or less of the period of attendance.
+The institution shall also provide a pro rata refund of non-federal student financial aid program monies paid for institutional charges to students who have completed 60 percent or less of the period of attendance.

-If you are eligible for a loan guaranteed by the federal or state goverment and you default on the loan, both of the following may occur:
+If you are eligible for a loan guaranteed by the federal or state government and you default on the loan, both of the following may occur:

-- The federal or state goverment or a loan guarantee agency may take action against the student, including applying any income tax refun to which the person is entititled to reduce the balance owed on the loan. - You may not be eligible for any other federal student financial aid at another institution or other goverment assistance unti the loan is repaid.
+- The federal or state government or a loan guarantee agency may take action against the student, including applying any income tax refund to which the person is entitled to reduce the balance owed on the loan. - You may not be eligible for any other federal student financial aid at another institution or other government assistance until the loan is repaid.